 Want to witness Botswana’s zebra migrations in person?
 Check out these ready-made safari packages: Visit the Botswana salt pans in this 4-day safari, or head out on this 11-day desert and delta combination safari.

 East Africa’s Great Migration is perhaps the most famous large mammal migration in the world, and for good reason, but few people realize that Africa is home to several smaller mammal migrations that are equally spectacular in their own way.
-Two such migrations are those of the zebras in Botswana one of which is the longest mammal migration in Africa.
-These migrations offer astounding (and often less crowded) wildlife sightings but, more importantly, they are testament to not only the resilience of nature in the face of human interference but to the genetically programmed instinct to migrate.
+Two such migrations are those of the zebras in Botswana, one of which is the longest mammal migration in Africa.
+These migrations offer astounding (and often less crowded) wildlife sightings, but, more importantly, they are a testament to not only the resilience of nature in the face of human interference but to the genetically programmed instinct to migrate.

 In the late 1960s, Botswana entered into an agreement with the European Union to provide cattle for food purposes, but while this deal may have been lucrative at the time, it came with stringent conditions.
-One of these was that Botswana needed to take measures to avoid the transmission of foot-and-mouth disease between wild animals and domestic cattle.
+One of these was that Botswana needed to take measures to avoid spreading foot-and-mouth disease between wild animals and domestic cattle.
 Thus, a series of veterinary fences were erected that separated swathes of land and cut off the pre-existing migratory routes.
-When these fences were moved in the mid-2000s, researchers and conservationists were astounded to see a portion of the zebra herds begin to follow ancient migratory patterns: the Chobe-Nxai Pan and Okavango-Makgadikgadi migratory routes.
+When these fences were moved in the mid-2000s, researchers and conservationists were astounded to see a portion of the zebra herds begin to follow two ancient migratory patterns: the Chobe-Nxai Pan and Okavango-Makgadikgadi migratory routes.